-Best 4K Streaming Media Devices
+Best 4K Streaming Media Devices of 2022

 Consumer Reports helps you decide which model from Amazon, Apple, Google, Nvidia, Roku, or TiVo is right for you

-Still, plenty of us these days decide to add a streaming device to our smart TV.
+Still, plenty of us decide to add a streaming device to our smart TV.
 In my own home, four of our five smart TVs have either an Amazon Fire TV, an Apple TV, or a Roku streaming player connected to them.

 In fact, in a recent online national survey, we found that 60 percent of respondents with a smart TV ended up using an external streaming device instead of the TV’s built-in system.